Sunhani, Himachal Pradesh

 Sunhani is a village located in Jhanduta tehsil of Bilaspur, Himachal Pradesh, India.
 At the 2001 Census of India, it had a population of 2134 people and 452 families.
-It was the capital of the Kahlur kingdom from 1600-1650.
+It was the capital of the Kahlur kingdom from 1600 to 1650.
 Throughout history it has played an important role in the local area.

 Population

 In the village of Sunhani, the population of children with ages 0–6 is 244 which makes up 11.43% of the total population of the village.
 The Average Sex Ratio of Sunhani village is 1013 which is higher than the Himachal Pradesh state average of 972.
 Child Sex Ratio for the Sunhani as per census is 1033, higher than Himachal Pradesh average of 909.

 Literacy

 Sunhani village has a higher literacy rate compared to Himachal Pradesh.
 In 2011, the literacy rate of Sunhani village was 87.94% compared to 82.80% of Himachal Pradesh.
 In Sunhani Male literacy stands at 92.55% while the female literacy rate was 83.37%.